viperet/vscode-magento-wizard/README.md

 ## Release Notes

+### 1.1.0

+Adding observers using "MagentoWizard: Add Observer" command

+### 1.0.1

 First public release of the extension

-### 1.0.1

-Initial release of MagentoWizard